apache/systemds/docs/python-reference.md

         of type DMLOp.
 Both these classes expose \_visit method, that helps in traversing the AST in DFS manner.
     3. A matrix object can either be evaluated or not.
-If evaluated, the attribute â€˜dataâ€™ is set to one of the supported types (for
+If evaluated, the attribute 'data' is set to one of the supported types (for
         example: NumPy array or DataFrame).
-In this case, the attribute â€˜opâ€™ is set to None.
-If not evaluated, the attribute â€˜opâ€™ which refers to one of the intermediate node of AST and if of type DMLOp.
-In this case, the attribute â€˜dataâ€™ is set to None.
+In this case, the attribute 'op' is set to None.
+If not evaluated, the attribute 'op' which refers to one of the intermediate node of AST and if of type DMLOp.
+In this case, the attribute 'data' is set to None.

-    5. DMLOp has an attribute â€˜inputsâ€™ which contains list of matrix objects or DMLOp.
+    5. DMLOp has an attribute 'inputs' which contains list of matrix objects or DMLOp.

     6. To simplify the traversal, every matrix object is considered immutable and an matrix operations creates a new matrix object.
         As an example: m1 = sml.matrix(np.ones((3,3))) creates a matrix
-        object backed by â€˜data=(np.ones((3,3))â€™. m1 = m1 \* 2 will
+        object backed by 'data=(np.ones((3,3))'. m1 = m1 \* 2 will
-        create a new matrix object which is now backed by â€˜op=DMLOp( ...
+        create a new matrix object which is now backed by 'op=DMLOp( ...
-        )â€™ whose input is earlier created matrix object.
+        )' whose input is earlier created matrix object.

     7. Left indexing (implemented in \_\_setitem\_\_ method) is a special case, where Python expects the existing object to be